ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 ---
 layout: post
-title:  Blockchain design 101 for developers - Part 1
+title:  Blockchain design 101 - Part 1
 description: ""
 category: articles
 tags: [blockchain, tendermint, ethereum, BFT]
 comments: true
 ---

-This is the first part of blockchain design 101 for developers.
-We are going to describe what goes on under the hood of blockchain.
-I am assuming that readers are already familiar with basic blockchain concepts.
+This is the first part of blockchain design 101.
+We are going to talk about some common concepts that are shared by all blockchain implementations.
+It is assumed that readers are already familiar with basic blockchain concepts.

 -------